 Going solar can benefit both the environment and your wallet.
 We’re here to support you during and after the transition, with backup energy from the grid and tools you can use to monitor and manage your energy habits, so you can make the most of your system.

 - Environmental Responsibility: Protecting the environment is its own reward, and by investing in a renewable system for your home or business, you can feel good about contributing to a cleaner Southern California.

 - Energy & Bill Savings: When you generate your own energy, you often need to buy less from the grid.
 Depending on your usage, this could reduce your bill.
 You can even earn bill credits for your excess energy, to offset costs when your system isn’t producing electricity, or during the summer when you use more than you generate.

-- Stay Connected: The existing power grid is already greener than you may think: About 45% of the energy we currently deliver is from renewable sources like wind and solar farms.
+- Stay Connected: The existing power grid is already greener than you may think: Around 40% of the energy we currently deliver is from renewable sources like wind and solar farms.
 Plus, it’s always there to back up your renewable system at night when the sun sets or the wind dies down, so you always have a reliable source of power.

 Interested in efficiency?
 Before you choose a renewable energy system for your home or business, it’s best to make it as efficient as possible.
 This will help you determine what size system to get and can save you money.
 Many efficiency tips are easy and free.
 Check out the following information:

 A few easy changes to how and when you use energy make a big difference.